 Claiming the Hope of the Psalmists for the Church

 The Church has claimed Israel’s Scriptures, Israel’s story, and Israel’s God as its own.
-If, as we contended in the previous post in this series, the Church is to read Israel as our own “origin story,” then we would do best to also appropriate the hope of Israel as we seek to reconcile our status as “a house divided.”1
+If (as we contend) the Church is to see biblical Israel as its “origin story,” we must also appropriate Israel’s hope as we seek to reconcile our house divided.1

-The Psalms are littered with language of hope in the face of crisis and conflict, and it is there that we will look for guidance as we seek to heal the wounds of separation which presently cripple the Body of Christ.
+The book of Psalms is packed with poetic promises of hope in the face of crisis and conflict, and thus it is to the Psalms we now go as we seek to heal the wounds of separation which presently cripple the Body of Christ.

-“Behold,” the psalmist writes, “how good and pleasant it is when brothers dwell in unity!”2 This psalmist is identified in the introduction as David, who experienced firsthand more division among God’s people than just about anyone, yet is still driven by a hopeful vision of unity because “the LORD has commanded the blessing.”3
+“Behold,” the psalmist writes, “how good and pleasant it is when brothers dwell in unity!”2 The introduction to this psalm identifies its author as King David, who experienced firsthand more than his fair share of division among God’s people.
+Yet David remains driven by his hopeful vision of unity, because “the LORD has commanded the blessing.”3

 Hope in the Faithfulness of God

-Israel’s hope is distinct from—and something more than—mere optimism, because it is tied to a distinct person; their God.
-Where optimism hopes for the best outcome in a given circumstance, biblical hope is not tied to any circumstance and is often chosen with no evidence that circumstances will improve.
+Israel’s hope is distinct from—and something more than—mere optimism, because it is tied to a distinct person: their God.
+Where optimism hopes for the best given its circumstance, biblical hope is not tied to circumstance and is often chosen with no evidence that circumstances will improve.

 We see this hope in Psalm 42, where the psalmist writes: “Why are you cast down, O my soul, and why are you in turmoil within me?
 Hope in God; for I shall again praise him, my salvation and my God.
 My soul is cast down within me; therefore I remember you from the land of Jordan and of Hermon, from Mount Mizar.”4